spiritedtechie/ethereum-experiment/README.md

 # Development Setup & Workflow

-1. Get local account.
+1. Get a list of local testrpc accounts.
 These are the public key addresses:

 ```
 node get_accounts.js